Sexual Health . Symptoms guide

 Is the result confidential?

 Yes.
 Results go only to you.
-We do not share with GP or insurer without your written consent.
+We do not share with your GP or insurer without your written consent.

 Sources and further reading